 PLEASE NOTE: When using fast, water-thin casting resins, you may only have time to mix it once.
 Since it is water thin, it will probably mix fine in one mix.

 How to avoid air bubbles: Air bubbles in urethanes are almost always caused by moisture.
 Do everything possible to avoid moisture getting into the mix.
 This includes replacing the lids onto the containers promptly after use as well as avoiding using the product during rainy days or times of high humidity.
 Do not pour against an unsealed water based product such as plaster or hydrocal.
-Seal plaster or hydrocal with something like Krylon Clear Acrylic. **We stock an aerosol nitrogen blanket called Extend-It that can increase the shelf life of the urethane during storage.
+Seal plaster or hydrocal with something like Krylon Clear Acrylic. *You can also use an aerosol nitrogen blanket that may increase the shelf life of the urethane during storage.

 Do not mix a large batch: The larger the batch, the more exotherm or heat is generated in the cure cycle.
 If you are casting a large part, mix small batches to make the process more manageable.
 Thickness of the pour also affects the exotherm and cure speed.
 A very thin pour will take much longer to cure than a thick pour.

 Shake or stir very well before use: The liquid components may settle in the containers during storage.
 Vigorously shake or stir the components separately before mixing.
 Let it sit a few minutes to let any bubbles rise to the surface after shaking the container.